From this page, everybody can learn to read music notes in Treble Clef and Bass Clef EASILY and QUICKLY, for FREE.

 Confused about music notes?
-You don’t know what is a staff or a musical clef?
-Try our two minutes fun interactive mini tutorial, Staff and Treble Clef:
+You don’t know what is a staff or a music clef?
+Try our two minutes fun interactive mini tutorial, Staff and Treble Clef (it opens in a new tab):

 Or just keep reading this page and check the two annotated images about G and F clef below.